lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

     A heatmap was designed to show the correlation among the most relevant independent variables.
 The highest correlation is between ProductCD and card6, but even in this case the correlation is low (-0.39).
 High positive correlation value is near 1.0 and high negative correlation value is near -1.0.
 The selected fields are not highly correlated.

 - Dummy Variables:

+    There are four categorical fields in the analyzed dataset.
+Therefore, it is necessary to create dummy variables with them.
+Each field was converted into as many 0 and 1 variables as there are different values.
+The columns in the output were named according to the values in the original fields and prepended to the field's values.
+For now, It was considered just three fields.
+The P_emaildomain field will be included in a further version of the project.

 - Data balancing:

+    The imbalanced datasets are a intrinsic characteristic of the problem of credit card fraud detection.
+One can see that the fraud dataset is highly imbalanced.
+The issue presents much more legitimate transactions than fraudulent transactions.
+It is not different in this case, so we must use a technique to balance the data.
+As the quantity of data is enough, one can use the under-sampling technique.
+After this process, the remaining data has over 10 thousand legitimate and fraudulent transactions.

 - Feature Selection:

+    After to balance the data, one can perform feature selection.
+For this task, one chose the Recursive feature elimination with cross-validation to select features.
+This technique performs recursive feature elimination in a cross-validation loop to find the optimal number of features.
+Given an external estimator that assigns weights to features, recursive feature elimination aims to select features by recursively considering smaller and smaller sets of features.
+First, it trains the estimator on the initial set of features, and each feature's importance is obtained either through any specific attribute or callable.
+Then, it prunes the most minor essential features from the current features.
+That procedure is recursively repeated on the pruned set until it reaches the desired number of features.

 - Fraud Classification:
     * Decision Trees models:
     * Random Forests models: